solana-labs/solana/docs/src/staking/stake-accounts.md

 Each stake account has a unique address which can be used to look up the account information in the command line or in any network explorer tools.
-However, unlike a wallet address in which the holder of the address's keypair controls the wallet, the keypair associated with a stake account address does not have any control over the account.
+However, unlike a wallet address in which the holder of the address's keypair controls the wallet, the keypair associated with a stake account address does not necessarily have any control over the account.
 In fact, a keypair or private key may not even exist for a stake account's address.